 we had to walk at pace in order to get to the top, which I found difficult to do as a relatively fit 21 year old.

 After we came back down from Vesuvius we walked to Herculaneum which was not very far from the train station.
 Again like Pompeii if you are aged between 18-25 and are an EU citizen you get half price off your entry if you show some ID.

 Herculaneum is a lot smaller than Pompeii but it did have some unique qualities.
 When you visit the site you enter it from above (the land height currently) and walk down to where the land height was before the eruption of Mount Vesuvius.

 The main point of difference between Pompeii and Herculaneum I would say was the bodies.
 At Pompeii there was plaster cast moulds of the people that had died there.
 However, in Herculaneum there was skeletons which, was very harrowing as many of them were children.
 Or the skulls were frozen screaming as they drowned in boiling mud trying to escape to the sea.

 The artwork also seemed to better preserved than in Pompeii.

-I hope you enjoyed this blog post, I will link my Naples, Pompeii, Positano, Mount Vesuvius and Herculaneum Travel Diary below.
+I hope you enjoyed this blog post.
+I have linked my Naples, Pompeii, Positano, Mount Vesuvius and Herculaneum travel diary YouTube video.